 It’s sad, but true that taxis are very quick to overcharge foreigners, just like they are all over the world.
 They know you don’t know how much a fare should cost, so they slyly double or triple it on you.
+If the route on your phone doesn’t match the one in the taxi dispatch system, then you’re simply being mugged.

 In some countries, it’s far worse and more ruthless than in Ecuador, like India for example where I spent the month of May this year.